-The Grid tab can be found when viewing the Analytics tab of your form, and displays all forms submitted by your field team.
+The Grid tab can be found when navigating to the Analyse tab of your form, and displays all forms submitted by your field team.

 Submission are ordered by Received Date (descending) by default., i.e. the most recent submission will be at the top of the table.
 You can page through submissions using the arrows at the bottom of the page.
 You can also select how many submissions you would like to see per page here.